-Node.js Barcode and QR Code Reader for Desktop and Web
+Building a Real-Time Barcode QR Code Scanner with Node.js for Desktop and Web

 Installation